 - a.
-Staffed by Executive Assistant to the University President; - b.
-Maintain communications and serve as the central point of contact for personnel from assisting or cooperating agencies, such as the local fire department, police or sheriff, American Red Cross or other outside agencies, and city and state officials as needed. - c.
-Aid EOC Director and Public Information Officer as requested. - d.
-Maintains all logs, reports, messages, and any other documents used and received during the emergency. - e.
+Staffed by Vice President of Research, Economic Development, & Innovation; - b.
+Maintain communications and serve as the central point of contact for personnel from assisting or cooperating agencies, such as the local fire department, police or sheriff, American Red Cross or other outside agencies, and city and state officials as needed: - c.
+Aid EOC Director and Public Information Officer as requested; - d.
+Maintains all logs, reports, messages, and any other documents used and received during the emergency; and - e.
 Provides documentation to the EOC Director for post event After Action Review.